 Custom Code Method

-WordPress is the number one CMS in the world and it is popular for its open source nature.
-This means you have the opportunity of customizing WordPress the way you want and its completely FREE.
-Just like that WordPress gives you the opportunity to create custom user role by using a function called add_role();
+WordPress is the number one CMS in the world and it is popular for its open-source nature.
+This means you have the opportunity of customizing WordPress the way you want and it's completely FREE.
+Just like that WordPress gives you the opportunity to create a custom user role by using a function called add_role();

 There are three parameters in